Tessellated-io/router/README.md

 Several errors are also exported for convenience from `errors.go`.

 The most useful functionality for `Router` is to add a `replace` for a private go Module in your `go.mod`, in order to route to your own infrastructure.
+By design, `Router` is statically configured, but in dynamic systems, a replacement module could dynamically refresh routes and supported chains.